RedefiningReality/Linux-Defence-Materials/README.md

 - [Closing Ports (the right way)](Defence/Port%20Closing%20Flowchart.png) ⇒ I'm tired of people thinking a firewall is the solution to all their problems... actually remove services you don't need!
 - [Linux Services and Defence Cheat Sheet](https://docs.google.com/document/d/1DikLS0jAhuflCj3bOlbh5ZIJE6Ou4WkyIxMN0t2ZqU0/) ⇒ all the service setup commands mentioned in the NCAE Cyber Sandbox Tutorials but in the form of a reference sheet + some defence ideas
 #### [NCAE Checklists](NCAE%20Checklists/)
-- [Linux Checklist](NCAE%20Checklists/Linux%20Checklist.pdf) ⇒ the "boilerplate" Linux defence checklist Illinois Tech uses for competitions - we take this one and use it to create separate checklists for each machine
+- [Linux Checklist](NCAE%20Checklists/Linux%20Checklist.pdf) ⇒ the "boilerplate" Linux defence checklist Illinois Tech used for competitions - we took this one and use it to create separate checklists for each machine
+  - To do: fix one-liner for removing extra users (in rare cases, it deletes service users also) and add command line auditing with auditd (install auditd package → in /etc/audit/rules.d/commands, add `-a exit,always -F arch=b64 -S execve` and `-a exit,always -F arch=b32 -S execve`)
 - [DNS Configuration](NCAE%20Checklists/DNS%20Configuration.pdf) ⇒ bind9 is a mess, so here are all the changes you need to make written out
 - [Recovery Plan](NCAE%20Checklists/Recovery%20Plan.pdf) ⇒ booting into recovery to reset root password and making backups of sensitive files (eg. website source code)
 #### [Practice Materials](Practice%20Materials/)